This is some text inside of a div block.

 How-to guides or resources: Provide supplementary materials to help users navigate the changes.

-Call-to-action: Ask for feedback on your new release, invite people to discuss in your SaaS community, or show people where they can report issues — or simply include a support email contact.
+Call-to-action: Ask for feedback on your new release, invite people to discuss, or show people where they can report issues — or simply include a support email contact.

 If your release notes format includes a title, you can include the release date or latest version number here.